dantrainor/puppet-openshift/README.md

 Once refreshed, attach the 'openshift' module to the Primary Environment Name, represented as a Host Group.

-After the 'openshift' module has been attached, Class Parameters can be specified as Smart Class Paramaters and assigned to the
+After the 'openshift' module has been attached, Class Parameters can be specified as Smart Class Parameters and assigned to the

 # Module configuration #

 The OpenShift Module relies heavily on Paramaterized Classes.
 These classes can take paramaterized arguments of configuration directives to specify functions and operations of the OpenShift module.
-A complete list of these paramaters can be found inside the openshift/manifests/init.pp manifest file, listed as arguments of the 'openshift' class itself.
+A complete list of these parameters can be found inside the openshift/manifests/init.pp manifest file, listed as arguments of the 'openshift' class itself.

-Additionally, a list of each Foreman-interpreted paramater, along with the paramater name, setting, type, default value and additional notes can be found in the 'paramaters.txt' file.
+Additionally, a list of each Foreman-interpreted paramater, along with the paramater name, setting, type, default value and additional notes can be found in the 'parameters.txt' file.

-Each of these paramaters can be overwritten in Foreman's Puppet Class, Smart Class Paramater interface.
+Each of these parameters can be overwritten in Foreman's Puppet Class, Smart Class Paramater interface.
 To set a specific paramater, use the following procedure:

 1. Navigate to the Smart Class Paramater tab for the 'openshift' module
   a.
-Configure -> Puppet Classes -> 'openshift' -> Smart Class Paramaters
+Configure -> Puppet Classes -> 'openshift' -> Smart Class Parameters
 2. Select the Paramater on the left that you wish to override
 3. Click the 'Override' check box
 4. ...
 5. ...

-All of the Class paramaters should be evaluated and set on a per-Host Group basis, with the exception of the following.
-The following Paramaters should be set on a per-Node group basis, corresponding to a specific Node Profile:
+All of the Class parameters should be evaluated and set on a per-Host Group basis, with the exception of the following.
+The following Parameters should be set on a per-Node group basis, corresponding to a specific Node Profile:
 - openshift cpu cfs quota us
 - openshift cpu shares
 - openshift memory limit in bytes